 Latest TRP Ratings: Kumkum Bhagya Out, KZK 2 In, On Top 10 Slot; Divya Drishti Enters TRP Chart!

 The latest TRP/BARC ratings for Week 9 (February 23-March 1) are out.
 Colors' Khatron Ke Khiladi 9 and Naagin 3 have retained their first and third spots, respectively.
 While Sony TV's Super Dancer Chapter 3 has jumped to the second spot, The Kapil Sharma Show has dropped down to the fourth place.
 Star Plus' Divya Drashti has entered the top 10 slot.
-Among channels, Star Plus is back on top spot, while Colors TV and Sony TV have dropped down to the second and third places, respectively.
+Among channels, Star Plus is back on the top spot, while Colors TV and Sony TV have dropped down to the second and third places, respectively.
 Star Bharat has dropped down to the sixth spot.

 Top Three Shows

-Colors' show, Khatron Ke Khiladi 9 is strong at first spot.
+Colors' show, Khatron Ke Khiladi 9 is strong at the first spot.
 While Sony TV's Super Dancer Chapter 3 has jumped to the second spot, Colors' Naagin 3 has retained its third spot.
 The shows have garnered 3.1, 2.6 and 2.5 TRP ratings.

 Kumkum Bhagya & Kundali Bhagya

-While Kundali Bhagya has retained its fifth place, Kumkum Bhagya is out of top 10 slot.
+While Kundali Bhagya has retained its fifth place, Kumkum Bhagya is out of the top 10 slot.
 The shows have managed to get 2.1 and 1.7 TRP ratings, respectively.

 Yeh Rishta Kya Kehlata Hai & Taarak Mehta Ka Ooltah Chashmah